 If a student is not selected in the lottery, they will not be admitted.
 Even those pupils who don’t achieve the attendance standard are denied.

-When it comes to public schools, they are open to all students who reside in the neighbourhood school district.
+When it comes to public schools, they are open to all students who reside in the neighborhood school district.
 You don’t need to apply for admission to public schools.

 Regulation: Charter Schools Vs Public Schools

-Charter schools are not strictly regulated because they are not governed by a single entity.
-They are autonomous and are required to adhere to the rules outlined in their charter.
+Charter schools are not strictly regulated because a single entity does not govern them.
+They are autonomous and must adhere to the rules outlined in their charter.

 By meeting these requirements, they receive funding.
 Public schools and charter schools must follow the same regulations regarding nondiscrimination, health and safety, and the length of the school year.